Subscription Modal Banner

 Credit Bureau Malaysia

-Credit Bureau began operations by helping many SMEs get access to better financing in 2008.
+Credit Bureau began operations in 2008 by helping SMEs get access to better financing.
 When the Credit Reporting Act 2010 was introduced, Credit Bureau Malaysia was introduced and expanded its market to include helping individuals.

 Credit Bureau Malaysia collects and compiles credit information from various sources.
 Then they process this data and disseminate it to financial institutions and other credit grantors.